yazninja/ivanced/README.md

 What This plugin can do:
 * Use Apple Icons
-* Edit Sidebar Items (to be merged with the settings page)
+* Use Apple Style Drawers
 * `Force Theme variant` - Force iTheme to use dark mode/ light mode

-Upcoming features:
+* `Set Navigation Button Location` - Make Navigation appear where you want it to appear (Beta) Upcoming features:

-* `Set Navigation Button Location` - Make Navigation appear where you want it to appear
+* `Set Lyrics in Fullscreen Mode` - Hide lyrics when entering fullscreen mode
 ---

 ### Installation/ Update